Live life on offense

 Defending against others

 Think of every person in your life as having their own "gravity" associated with them.
 The more time you spend in their presence, the more you will be pulled toward adopting their values, beliefs, and life choices.
-The strength of each person's gravity is relative to the degree to which they live their own life on offense.

 Therefore, it's essential that you curate those in your orbit.
 Surround yourself with people who share your values, and you will find it easier to embody them over time.
 Do the opposite, and it will become much harder to embody your values authentically.